StockNews.com Begins Coverage on Chicago Rivet & Machine (NYSEAMERICAN:CVR)

-StockNews.com assumed coverage on shares of Chicago Rivet & Machine (NYSEAMERICAN:CVR – Free Report) in a report issued on Monday morning.
+StockNews.com initiated coverage on shares of Chicago Rivet & Machine (NYSEAMERICAN:CVR – Free Report) in a report published on Thursday.
 The firm issued a sell rating on the stock.

-Separately, TheStreet lowered shares of Chicago Rivet & Machine from a b- rating to a c+ rating in a research note on Tuesday, June 6th.
+Separately, TheStreet cut shares of Chicago Rivet & Machine from a b- rating to a c+ rating in a report on Tuesday, June 6th.

 Chicago Rivet & Machine Announces Dividend

 The business also recently disclosed a quarterly dividend, which was paid on Tuesday, June 20th.
-Shareholders of record on Monday, June 5th were issued a dividend of $0.22 per share.
-This represents a $0.88 annualized dividend and a dividend yield of 3.39%.
-The ex-dividend date was Friday, June 2nd.
+Stockholders of record on Monday, June 5th were issued a $0.22 dividend.
+This represents a $0.88 annualized dividend and a dividend yield of 3.42%.
+The ex-dividend date of this dividend was Friday, June 2nd.
 Chicago Rivet & Machine’s dividend payout ratio (DPR) is presently 29.63%.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-Vanguard Group Inc. increased its position in shares of Chicago Rivet & Machine by 91.7% during the first quarter.
-Vanguard Group Inc. now owns 28,479 shares of the company’s stock worth $746,000 after acquiring an additional 13,626 shares during the period.
-Renaissance Technologies LLC boosted its holdings in Chicago Rivet & Machine by 1.0% in the second quarter.
-Renaissance Technologies LLC now owns 49,210 shares of the company’s stock valued at $1,402,000 after purchasing an additional 500 shares during the last quarter.
-Captrust Financial Advisors purchased a new stake in Chicago Rivet & Machine in the second quarter valued at $41,000.
-Dimensional Fund Advisors LP boosted its holdings in Chicago Rivet & Machine by 0.8% in the third quarter.
-Dimensional Fund Advisors LP now owns 68,710 shares of the company’s stock valued at $1,771,000 after purchasing an additional 576 shares during the last quarter.
-Finally, Advisor Group Holdings Inc. acquired a new position in shares of Chicago Rivet & Machine in the fourth quarter worth about $43,000.
-22.36% of the stock is owned by hedge funds and other institutional investors.
+Several institutional investors and hedge funds have recently made changes to their positions in CVR.
+Morgan Stanley boosted its holdings in Chicago Rivet & Machine by 8.6% during the fourth quarter.
+Morgan Stanley now owns 12,696 shares of the company’s stock worth $363,000 after buying an additional 1,005 shares in the last quarter.
+Cannell Capital LLC boosted its holdings in Chicago Rivet & Machine by 16.2% during the fourth quarter.
+Cannell Capital LLC now owns 11,486 shares of the company’s stock worth $329,000 after buying an additional 1,600 shares in the last quarter.
+Advisor Group Holdings Inc. bought a new stake in Chicago Rivet & Machine during the fourth quarter worth approximately $43,000.
+Dimensional Fund Advisors LP boosted its holdings in Chicago Rivet & Machine by 0.8% during the third quarter.
+Dimensional Fund Advisors LP now owns 68,710 shares of the company’s stock worth $1,771,000 after buying an additional 576 shares in the last quarter.
+Finally, Captrust Financial Advisors bought a new stake in Chicago Rivet & Machine during the second quarter worth approximately $41,000.
+22.36% of the stock is currently owned by institutional investors.

 About Chicago Rivet & Machine